liamcryan/rever/README.rst

     >>> @rever(exception=TypeError)
     >>> @rever(exception=(TypeError, ))

-    *Explanation: retry 1 time, pauses for 0 seconds between each retry, catch TypeError, raise MaxRetriesPerformed if all attempts fail*
+    *Explanation: retry 1 time, pause for 0 seconds between each retry, catch TypeError, raise MaxRetriesPerformed if all attempts fail, do not call any function prior to retrying*

     Catch one of multiple specific exceptions

     >>> @rever(exception=(TypeError, ConnectionError))

-    *Explanation: retry 1 time, pauses for 0 seconds between each retry, catch TypeError or ConnectionError, raise MaxRetriesPerformed if all attempts fail*
+    *Explanation: retry 1 time, pause for 0 seconds between each retry, catch TypeError or ConnectionError, raise MaxRetriesPerformed if all attempts fail, do not call any function prior to retrying*

 raises
     Raise an exception or do not